ab5tract/new_media/thesis/final_sprint/introduction.md

 Depoliticization vs. A political learning process

 :	Mac OS X is pro-capitalist and promotes consumer culture.
 It can probably be said that it is politically "neutral" in its codedness, but this very codedness remains obfuscated and proprietary.
 GNU/Linux, in conservative judgment, at least does not actively promote consumerism.
-In an idealistic formulation, it destabilizes the capitalist ecosystem.[^untenable] It's politics are as multifaceted as its user base.
+In an idealistic formulation, it destabilizes the capitalist ecosystem.[^discuss] It's politics are as multifaceted as its user base.
 	In its well-deserved reputation as 'taking some work to make it work,' GNU/Linux forces its users to become active in the system's administration.
-This induced learning of (one approach) to computer systems could be said to have political dimension.
+This induced learning of an open approach to computer systems could be said to have political dimension.

-[^untenable]: It is important to note that free software also plays a significant role in supporting this infrastructure, as the license provides no recourse on the terms of the softwares use (Pasquinelli 2008).
+[^discuss]: It is important to note that free software also plays a significant role in supporting this infrastructure, as the license provides no recourse on the terms of the softwares use (Pasquinelli 2008).

 Production by specialists vs. Collective production